Panch Kedar

-The Garhwal region is also called the Kedar-Khanda after Kedar — the local name for Shiva.
-The region abounds in emblems and aniconic forms of Shaiva sect of Shiva, much more than the Vaishnava sect.
-The western part of this region in particular, which constitutes half of Chamoli district being known as Kedar-Kshetra or Kedar mandala, encompasses in its ambit all the five temples constituting the Panch Kedar.
+The Garhwal region is also called the Kedar-Khanda after Kedar—the local name for Shiva.
+The region abounds in emblems and aniconic forms of the Shaiva sect of Shiva, much more than those of the Vaishnava sect.
+The western part of this region in particular, which constitutes half of Chamoli district and is known as Kedar-Kshetra or Kedar Mandala, encompasses all five temples comprising the Panch Kedar.

-Visitors to Kedarnath shrine, the first of the Panch Kedar temples for which records are available, was an impressive 557,923 in 2007 as against 87,629 in 1987, a quantum jump in 20 years.
+The number of visitors to the Kedarnath shrine, the first of the Panch Kedar temples for which records are available, was an impressive 1,652,000 in 2024 compared to 87,629 in 1987, a significant increase in 37 years.

 History

 It is said that the Panch Kedar Yatra (pilgrimage) could be directly related to the Gorakhnath Sampradaya (recognized for their pilgrim traditions) of Nepal.
 As a proof, it is stated that the culmination of the pilgrimage was at Pashupatinath temple in Nepal, rightly where Shiva's head is worshipped and not at Kedarnath where the hump is venerated.
-A further supporting fact mentioned in this regard is that the emblem used in Kedarnath temple dome is the same as displayed in the Pashupathinath temple dome in Kathmandu.
+A further supporting fact mentioned in this regard is that the emblem used in the Kedarnath temple dome is the same as displayed in the Pashupathinath temple dome in Kathmandu.
+The Tungnath and Madhyamaeshwar shrines are replicas of the Kedarnath shrine.